kaldas/kaldas.github.io/_posts/2021-07-09-when-ddd-and-devops-saved-a-startup.markdown

 I know Frameworks have a terrible reputation.
 They are usually seen as a cookie-cutter approach to any problem instead of using the right tool for the job.
 But we weren't going to use someone else's Framework.
 Instead, we were going to build our own for this job.

 Originally our plan was:
-- Create a new project with a new Aggregate, sample Events and basic tests
+- Create a tool to spin a new project with a new Aggregate, sample Events and basic tests
 - Create all docker configuration
 - Add Infrastructure automation scripts for any dependencies
 - Add Pipeline automation scripts for this project